 The outlook for individuals with TLS is typically good if healthcare professionals administer treatment promptly.

-People usually recover from TLS, as doctors know which patients are at high risk of developing this complication and generally monitor those patients already.
+People usually recover from TLS, as doctors know which individuals are at high risk of developing this complication and generally monitor them already.

 TLS is a rare complication that can occur during cancer treatment.
 However, it can be fatal in some cases, and therefore people should discuss the risks of TLS with a doctor and know what symptoms to look out for.